 But, the good news is the exterminator will continue to monitor their decline and advise you of the findings during the follow-up visits, which will be 2-3 weeks apart.

-Monitoring after treatment is important and if the exterminator placed interceptor cups (if not, then I recommend you buy them) under each leg of the bed, you will be able to see if there is a decline in bed bugs.
+Monitoring after treatment is important, and if the exterminator placed bed bug interceptors (if not, then I recommend you buy them) under each leg of the bed, you would be able to see if there is a decline in bed bugs.

 Interceptor cups trap bed bugs that have tried to enter or leave the bed.
 These will tell you if you still have a bed bug problem, but hopefully, you will start to see a reduction in the number of bed bugs in the interceptors until you finally reach zero.